jetperch/pyjoulescope_ui/features_future.md

 *   Add automatic battery life estimation - may need to input battery chemistry type & capacity.
 *   Add Complementary Cumulative Distribution Function (CCDF) view.
+*   Trigger on waveform: select a waveform.
+Then trigger and overlay similar.
+*   Automatically identify similar periodic processes and sleep power.
+    When done, feed estimation tool where you can set the period of each identified process to estimate energy consumption per desired timescale or even battery life.